 There are at least three problems with the teaching of hell.

 Firstly, if God is a loving God, then why doesn’t he seem to be putting much effort into saving his own creation?
-John 3:16 says “For God so loved the world, that he gave his only begotten son, that whoever believes in him should have everlasting life.”
+John 3:16 says “For God so loved the world, that he gave his only begotten son, that whoever believes in him should not perish but have everlasting life.”
 The question is, why don’t we see more of a follow-up?
 Why are there big chunks of the world who have not even heard of Jesus Christ, let alone had a decent explanation of what he’s all about?
 Why would God send his only son to die, and then not quite get around to making sure the message is reaching everyone?
 An atheist could be forgiven for thinking that God is either not as loving as they say, or not that powerful in his ability to save people.

 Secondly, this hell thing—is it for real?
 If people miss out on hearing about Jesus, or maybe they have a tough life and can’t get it together before they die young, then they burn forever in torment?
 When you hear the stories of stuggle of so many people, if hell is true, then they’re getting a pretty tough deal on life.

 That leads naturally to one of life’s biggest questions.
 “If there is a loving God, then why is the world such a mess?
 Why doesn’t God fix things?”

 Hell doctrine has put the fear of God into people for centuries.
 More recently as the influence of Christianity has waned in western society, hell doctrine has been challenged by secularism as being fundamentally unjust.
 But could it be that the Christian churches are misrepresenting the real message of what God is doing?
 Could it be that Christianity has misunderstood a key doctrine and thus misrepresented God’s power, His true love for His children, and His amazing plan of salvation?

 Here’s why the weakness is not in the Biblical revelation, but merely in the ancient church traditions.